Andrey Fedyaev: Biography

-Flight
+Flights

-On March 2, 2023, at 5:34 UTC, he launched from Kennedy Space Center (NASA) pad 39A in Florida as part of the crew of the SpaceX Crew-6 mission on SpaceX's private, reusable American Crew Dragon spacecraft using a Falcon 9 heavy-lift launch vehicle to the International Space Station.
-Participant of Expedition 68/Expedition 69 space expeditions.
-Became the second Russian cosmonaut to fly on Crew Dragon.
+On March 2, 2023, at 5:34 UTC, he launched from Kennedy Space Center (NASA) pad 39A in Florida as part of the crew of the SpaceX Crew-6 mission on SpaceX's private reusable American Crew Dragon spacecraft using a Falcon 9 heavy-lift launch vehicle to the International Space Station.
+He became a participant of Expedition 68/69 and the second Russian cosmonaut to fly on Crew Dragon.

 On April 19, 2023, when Roscosmos cosmonauts Sergey Prokopyev and Dmitry Petelin went into space to transfer the radiator needed to remove thermal loads from the MLM to the multipurpose laboratory module (MLM) Nauka, and on May 3-4, 2023, when the airlock was transferred and installed on the MLM Nauka, Andrey Fedyaev controlled the ERA manipulator from the station.

 On May 6, 2023, Fedyaev, as part of the Crew-6 mission crew, participated in the redocking of the Crew Dragon spacecraft from the upper node of the Harmony module of the US segment of the ISS to the forward node of the same module.

+On February 13, 2026, Fedyaev flew again as a part of the Crew-12 mission to the International Space Station for Expedition 74/75.
+The mission launched from Cape Canaveral's Space Launch Complex 40.